 Thank you for your interest in training at Broward Health.
 Residency and fellowship training is an exciting step in your medical career and we are glad that you are considering us as your home for that training.
 Here at Broward Health we believe in the mission of providing quality healthcare to the people that we serve.
 Broward County has an amazingly diverse population and that population is reflected in the patients that present to our hospitals and clinics.

-No matter what your specialty interest is, I am confident that our training programs will prepare you to be an outstanding physician.
+No matter what your specialty interest is, we are confident that our training programs will prepare you to be an outstanding physician.

-Supporting documents are required and should be directed to ERAS:
+Supporting documents are required and should be directed to The Electronic Residency Matching Service (ERAS) located at https://students-residents.aamc.org/applying-residency/applying-residencies-eras/:

 Each training program may have additional application requirements.
 Details can be found in the individual training program pages.

 Broward Health is proud to participate in several match programs.
 The match varies by the specialty of the program.
 Broward Health is an all-in sponsoring institution.
 If a match is offered for a specialty program, we participate in that match for all applicants to our programs.
 We do not make offers to students outside of the match.
 Some programs may participate in more than one match.

 SCC Fellowship applications are accepted via the Surgical critical care and Acute care surgery Fellowship Application Service (SAFAS)